A polynomial time and space heuristic algorithm for T-count

-\item[C.] The cardinality of the set $\widetilde{U}$ in each iteration of $\widetilde{\mathcal{A}}$ is at most $\poly(N)$, when method C of divide-and-select is applied. \end{enumerate} \end{conjecture} In fact in our experiments (where we apply method C of divide-and-select) this number is constant in most of the iterations.
+\item[D.] We get at least one T-count-optimal decomposition. \end{enumerate} \end{conjecture} In fact in our experiments (where we apply method C of divide-and-select) this number is constant in most of the iterations.

 Consider the sub-routine $\mathcal{A}$.
 There are $N^2-1$ multiplications by $\chan{R(P_i)^{-1}}$ in each iteration for each unitary in $\widetilde{U}$.
 And by the above conjecture $|\widetilde{U}|\in \poly(N)$.
 Thus both the time and space complexity of $\mathcal{A}$ are in $\poly(N,m)$.